 Burglary is an offense where you have entered a conveyance, place, structure, dwelling with the intent to commit a crime therein.
-The difference between burglary and trespassing is that entering a conveyance, place, structure, dwelling without permission and without the intent of committing a crime therein is typically a misdemeanor crime.
+The difference between burglary and trespassing is entering a conveyance, place, structure, dwelling without permission without the intent of committing a crime therein is typically a misdemeanor crime.
 Burglary is a felony criminal offense.

 If you entered a conveyance, place, structure, dwelling with the intent of committing an assault or battery, theft, or some other type of crime like criminal mischief, then you can be charged with burglary.

 The level of burglary offense varies on depending upon what type of alleged crime was committed therein, and whether the conveyance, place, structure, dwelling is occupied or unoccupied at the time of the alleged burglary.

 On the more serious of burglary crimes, if you are charged with assault or battery while entering or remaining in a dwelling, then you may be charged with a “life” offense.